1994 Spanish Grand Prix: Race

 Olivier Beretta retired when his Larousse-Ford's engine failed on the formation lap.
 Schumacher led from pole position at the start of the race whilst Barrichello and Berger collided at the first corner.
 Neither driver retired as a direct result of the collision, although both did eventually, but Berger was forced to run across the grass and lost places and would eventually retire on lap 28 with gearbox problems.

 Coulthard climbed up to fifth place from his ninth place starting spot, but his car stalled in the pits on lap 16.
 Despite retiring from twelfth place on lap 32 with electrical problems, he described his race as a "good debut overall".
 While Williams notched up their first victory of the season, and first after the death of Ayrton Senna, championship leader Michael Schumacher finished a strong second, despite being stuck in fifth gear for most of the race.
 Knowing that he had a major problem, he managed to make a pitstop (and get away from the pit stop in 5th gear), and as the race unfolded gave nothing to the leading Hill's pace.
 He had to change his driving style to find new trajectories and corner apexes, and his past experience as a World Sports Car driver helped him to do so.
 Meanwhile Rubens Barrichello retired after he spun off near the pit entry on lap 40 and Schumacher was once again able to make a pitstop and not stall the car.
 After the pit stops, Mika Häkkinen was in third place for McLaren behind Hill and Schumacher, having temporarily been in front of Schumacher earlier in the race.
 Häkkinen's engine failed as did JJ Lehto's Benetton-Ford engine 5 laps after Hakkinen on lap 54, though granting the place to Hakkinen's teammate Martin Brundle.
 Brundle then retired himself after a transmission explosion from the back of his car at the first corner by lap 60 and was classified 11th.
-Mark Blundell, for Tyrrell, completed the podium celebrations, scoring his 3rd and last podium of his career.
+Mark Blundell, for Tyrrell, completed the podium celebrations, scoring his 3rd and last podium of his career as well as Tyrrell's last Formula 1 podium.